alan-turing-institute/fabmogp/README.md

 A detailed tutorial has been written describing the computations carried out by this plugin.
 We also provide a docker image with all required software pre-installed to improve accessibility to the tutorial for novice users.
-For more details, see the (VECMA Workshop Tutorial)[https://github.com/alan-turing-institute/vecma_workshop_tutorial].
+For more details, see the [VECMA Workshop Tutorial](https://github.com/alan-turing-institute/vecma_workshop_tutorial).

 ## Dependencies: